5 Days in Matera: Inside Italy's Ancient Cave City

 The rupestrian churches are scattered throughout.
 Santa Maria de Idris (3 EUR) is built into a rocky spur with Byzantine frescoes inside.
 San Pietro Barisano (3 EUR) is the largest — a full church carved into the hillside.
 The interiors are cool, dark, and deeply atmospheric.

-Lunch: a focaccia with local olive oil and peperoni cruschi (dried sweet peppers) from a street vendor.
+For lunch, grab a focaccia with local olive oil and peperoni cruschi (dried sweet peppers) from a street vendor.
 4 EUR.
 The peperoni cruschi are addictive — crispy, sweet, slightly smoky.

 Day 3: The Murgia Viewpoint and the Bread

-Crossed the Gravina canyon via the Tibetan-style pedestrian bridge to reach the Belvedere di Murgia Timone viewpoint.
+Cross the Gravina canyon via the Tibetan-style pedestrian bridge to reach the Belvedere di Murgia Timone viewpoint.
 This is the panorama.
 The entire Sassi cascading down the canyon wall, golden in morning light.
 This is where they filmed the No Time to Die helicopter scene.
 This is where Mel Gibson filmed The Passion of the Christ.

 Day 4: MUSMA and the Gravina Park

 MUSMA — the Museum of Contemporary Sculpture — is housed in a 17th-century palazzo carved into cave rooms (7 EUR).
 Modern Italian sculptures displayed in ancient rock chambers.
-The interplay between contemporary art and 9,000-year-old geology creates combinations that no purpose-built gallery could achieve.
+The interplay between contemporary art and 9,000-year-old geology creates combinations no purpose-built gallery could achieve.

 Day 5: Departure